stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### HELEN

-Um, dangerous might be if you're trying to open the airlock, for example.
+Dangerous might be if you're trying to open the airlock, for example.

 #### SHMERR

 Just come inside.

+#### BEN

+Yeah.

 #### HELEN